 When working with a one-to-many relationship, you have a parent and a child table.
 The parent table is the “one” part of the relationship and the child table is the “many" part of the relationship.

 Let’s take the following example: Each Company connects to many Contacts, but each Contact is connected to only one Company.
 In this example, Companies is the parent table, and Contacts is the child table.

 With a one-to-many type of connection, we add the connection to the child table.
 The reason for this is better workflow options, visual presentation, and data management in your apps.

-For an example, see the “Which Table to Add Your Connection To” section of this article.
+Tip: For an example, see the section of "Which Table to Add Your Connection To" in the About Connections article.

 Here, we would add the connection to the Contacts table, select the Companies tables, and use the default option configuration: